ShenghaoLin/PLCAnalyzer/README.md

 - Use command "cmake ." and "make" to generate the pass.

 - Go back to the root of directory, use "sh run.sh $file-name$".
-Note that do not include any extension in the file-name.
+Note that the file-name should not include any extension.